hwchen/picogron/README.md

 ## Features
 - gorn and ungorn
 - preserved order for json keys
+- json stream (line-delimited) input
 - minimal parsing.
 A tree of json values is not produced, instead tokens are handled as they are parsed.
 - streaming parsing.
 Instead of reading an entire input at once, the parser pulls to a buffer incrementally.
 - low memory overhead.
 A result of minimal and streaming parsing, as well as careful usage of allocators only where needed.

 ## Features maybe planned
-- json stream input (well... maybe if the need comes up)
 - complete support for checking if field names are json identifiers. (i.e. an emoji may be rendered as `json["ಠ_ಠ"] = "yarly";` instead of `json.ಠ_ಠ = "yarly";`)
 - Handle escaped quotes in quoted strings when parsing javascript property accessor notation (in ungorn).